 One of the key features of the Samsung 970 PRO SSD include consistent delivery of up to 3.5/2.7 GBps of read/write speeds.

 The performance does of course come with a price but you get the quality assurance from a reliable brand like Samsung in addition to the 5 year warranty.

 Best 500 GB M.2 SSD For Video Editors

 - INNOVATIVE V-NAND TECHNOLOGY: Powered by Samsung V-NAND Technology, the 970 EVO Plus SSD’s NVMe interface (PCIe Gen 3.0 x4 NVMe 1.3) offers enhanced bandwidth, low latency, and power efficiency ideal for tech enthusiasts, high end gamers, and 4K & 3D content designers

 - BREAKTHROUGH READ WRITE SPEEDS: Sequential read and write performance levels of up to 3,500MB s and 3,300MB s, respectively; Random Read (4KB, QD32): Up to 600,000 IOPS Random Read.
 Operating Temperature: 0 - 70 ℃

 - PERFORMANCE OPTIMIZATION AND DATA SECURITY: Seamless cloning and file transfers with Samsung Magician Software, the ideal SSD management solution for performance optimization and data security with automatic firmware updates

-- Superior Heat Dissipation: Samsung’s Dynamic Thermal Guard automatically monitors and maintains optimal operating temperatures to minimize performance drops
+- SUPERIOR HEAT DISSIPATION: Samsung’s Dynamic Thermal Guard automatically monitors and maintains optimal operating temperatures to minimize performance drops.
+WWN not supported

 So you remember how I mentioned that when you are choosing an SSD for video editing and animation purposes, you will never know when you will run out of space.